contentauth/c2pa-python/docs/native-resources-management.md

 ### Borrowing vs consuming

 A shared call, a **borrow**, passes the handle to native and gets it back unchanged.
 A mutating call that ends by consuming the handle hands ownership to native, which frees the original pointer during the call.
-A borrow validates the pointer once on entry and then holds it for the whole call without checking again, so a consume starting midway through a borrow would free memory the borrow is still reading.
+A borrow validates the pointer once on entry, then holds it for the whole call without checking again, so a consume starting midway through a borrow would free memory the borrow is reading.

 `ManagedResource` prevents this by refusing to start a consume while a borrow is in flight, and by reserving the handle as a mutating call for the whole duration of the consume, the same reservation any other mutating call makes.
 Every entry point checks the in-flight counters under `_op_lock` before it starts, so a call that would otherwise race a consume is refused instead with "running a mutating operation," and the resource's lifecycle state never changes until the consume is fully classified as a success or a failure. `Reader.with_fragment()` also serializes itself against other calls to itself with a lock of its own, covered in [`Reader.with_fragment()`](#readerwith_fragment).

 ## Double frees

 Freeing the same native pointer twice corrupts the allocator's bookkeeping.
 A detecting allocator stops the process.
 An allocator that misses it lets the damage surface later, somewhere unrelated to the code responsible.
-Three distinct hazards lead here, each with its own guard:
+Three hazards lead here, each with its own guard:

 | Hazard | Guarded by |
 | --- | --- |